Zeus

+Zeus (/zju:s/, Ζεύς) is the chief deity of the Greek pantheon.
+He is a sky and thunder god in ancient Greek religion and mythology, who rules as king of the gods on Mount Olympus.

 Zeus is the child of Cronus and Rhea, the youngest of his siblings to be born, though sometimes reckoned the eldest as the others required disgorging from Cronus's stomach.
 In most traditions, he is married to Hera, by whom he is usually said to have fathered Ares, Eileithyia, Hebe, and Hephaestus.
 At the oracle of Dodona, his consort was said to be Dione, by whom the Iliad states that he fathered Aphrodite.
-According to the Theogony, Zeus' first wife was Metis, by whom he had Athena.
+According to the Theogony, Zeus's first wife was Metis, by whom he had Athena.
 Zeus was also infamous for his erotic escapades.
 These resulted in many divine and heroic offspring, including Apollo, Artemis, Hermes, Persephone, Dionysus, Perseus, Heracles, Helen of Troy, Minos, and the Muses.